mryasharma/mryasharma/README.md

-- 👋 Hi, I’m @mryasharma
+- 👋 Hi, I’m Yash sharma
 - 👀 I’m interested in ...coding and singing
 - 🌱 I’m currently learning ...javascript
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ...web development
-- 📫 How to reach me ...mr_yasharma
+- 📫 How to reach me ... my insta id mr_yasharma
-- 😄 Pronouns: ...
 - ⚡ Fun fact: ...
+1st year student

 <!---
 mryasharma/mryasharma is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.